-NAME OF SUB-FUND ASEAN EQUITY FUND Management Fee Classes AA AA / AA (HKD) AA (HKD) Ac Acc C (SGD Hedged) Acc Management Fee (as a % p.a. of the NAV) 1.50% 1.50% 1.5 1.50% 1.5 1.50% Classes I I Acc ; 13 I3 Acc Management Fee (as a % p.a. of the NAV) 0.75% .75% 0.75% agreed eparately with the Manulife To be separately agreed with the relevant Manulife Entity Formation Expenses US\$500 and are such other period Formation expel aggregate and ar such other period Formation expens Markets Equity Entity Entity Formation expenses of Classes AA and I of the Sub-Fund amounted to approximately US\$500 and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+NAME OF SUB-FUND ASEAN EQUITY FUND Management Fee Classes AA AA Acc AA (H HKD) AA (HKD) A Acc .cc C (SGD Hedged) Acc Management Fee (as a % p.a. of the NAV) 1.50% 1.50% 1.5 1.50% 1.50% Classes I I Acc 13 I3 Acc Management Fee (as a % p.a. of the NAV) 0.75% 0.
+0.75% 6 To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity Formation Expenses Formation expenses of Classes AA and I of the Sub-Fund amounted to approximately US\$500 and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
 Formation expenses of Class I3 Shares amounted to approximately US\$1,000 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
-Formation expenses of Class C (SGD Hedged) Acc of the ASEAN Equity Fund, Emerging Markets Equity Fund, Global Equity Fund almounted to approximately US\$4,500 in aggregate and are amortised over a 5-year period commencing
+Formation expenses of Class C (SGD Hedged) Acc of the ASEAN Equity Fund, Emerging Markets Equity Fund, Global Equity Fund and India Equity Fund amounted to approximately US\$4,500 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.